arangodb/docs/3.7/aql/functions-arangosearch.md

   it is `true`
 - **transpositions** (bool, _optional_): compute Damerau-Levenshtein distance if set to `true`, otherwise Levenshtein distance will be computed (default)
-- **maxTerms** (number, _optional_): consider only a specified number the most relevant terms.
-One can pass 0 to consider all matched terms.
-  The default value is 64.
+- **maxTerms** (number, _optional_): consider only a specified number of the most relevant terms.
+One can pass `0` to consider all matched terms, but it may impact performance negatively.
+The default value is `64`.

 ```js
 FOR doc IN viewName